-Crimes should be reported to the Department of Public Safety to ensure awareness of any operational areas that need further attention, to work to detect patterns, and thus inform prevention and intervention initiatives.
-For example, a crime that was reported only to the San Mateo Rape Crisis Center would not catalyze campus initiative or be included in the annual crime statistics.
+Crimes should be reported to Public Safety to ensure awareness of any operational areas which need further attention, to work to detect patterns and thus inform prevention and intervention initiatives.
+For example, a crime that was reported only to the San Mateo Rape Crisis Center would not catalyze campus initiatives or be included in the annual crime statistics.